UAE says Chinese vaccine 86% effective, offers few details

 It wasn't immediately clear if the announced results included only those taking part in the testing in the UAE or if they also include results from China and elsewhere.
 The statement described the vaccine as receiving “official registration” without elaborating on what that meant.

-Emirati officials and Sinopharm did not be immediately respond to questions from The Associated Press.
+Emirati officials and Sinopharm did not respond to questions from The Associated Press.

 However, calls Wednesday to SEHA, the Abu Dhabi health authority, included an option for individuals to schedule an appointment to receive a “COVID-19 vaccine."
 The center was swamped with calls following the announcement on the vaccine's efficacy.